hakant/hakant.github.io/source/portfolio/index.markdown

 </object>
 </p>

-**Some technical details about what's keeping me busy at the office:**
+__Some technical details about what's keeping me busy here:__

-* Using Visual Studio 2013.
+1. Using Visual Studio 2015 and Visual Studio Code.

-* Using Visual Studio Online (TFS in the cloud) for Version Control, Product Backlog, Canvas Board and Application Lifecycle Management activities.
+2. Using Visual Studio Team Services (TFS in the cloud) for Version Control, Product Backlog, Canvas Board and Application Lifecycle Management activities.

+3. Just like VS Team Services, we’re also using GitHub for certain parts of our software.

-* Backend development.
-Scalability, resilience and fail­over scenarios are very important in the cloud.
+4. Back-end development.
+Scalability, resilience and fault tolerance are very important in the cloud.
 We use Service Bus, Message Queues, Cache Service, NoSQL and Blob data storage together with Azure SQL Databases.

-* We’re building around PaaS capabilities of Windows Azure.
+5. We’re building around PaaS capabilities of Windows Azure.
 Our platform consists of various cloud service nodes with different types (web and worker roles).
 We’re closely watching every new feature in Azure since it’s the cloud platform of our choice.

-* ASP.NET MVC 4 and 5.
+6. ASP.NET MVC 4 and 5.
 Using C# and Razor View Engine.
-Heavily using Web API’s.
-Recently investigating and playing around with Katana and OWIN.
+Heavily using Web API’s and the OWIN pipeline.

-* Writing a lot of Javascript.
+7. Writing a lot of Javascript.
 The client facing websites we’re building are completely driven by Javascript and all data is received and sent via AJAX calls to the back end (Web API’s).

-* Using MVVM pattern on client side with Knockout.js.
+7. Using MVVM pattern on client side with Knockout.js.
 Talking to Web API’s in JSON.
 Parts of the UI are written using other Javascript templating libraries.
 Specifically JSRender and Handlebars.

-* Working in a SCRUM environment.
+8. Working in a SCRUM environment.
 Product Backlog, User Stories, Grooming Sessions, Spikes, Epics, 2 week sprints are often used terms in my daily life.

-* Unit Testing using the Moq Framework and XUnit family runners (sometimes MSTest too).
+9. Unit Testing using the Moq Framework and XUnit family runners (sometimes MSTest too).
 We’re trying to cover as much code as possible.
 I like tools like NCrunch that continuously runs tests in the background as I write code.

-* Apart from Unit Tests we also create Integration Tests.
+10. Apart from Unit Tests we also create Integration Tests.
 We’re using both Selenium IDE and Selenium WebDriver.
 We’re gradually moving everything to WebDriver though.
 We create our tests using the “Page Objects Pattern”.
 Although we have one dedicated tester per team, in SCRUM life every type of work is meant for the whole team, so it’s common that a test task is picked up by a developer.
 I myself write integration tests almost every sprint.

-* Practicing TDD both for Unit and Integration Testing whenever it fits nicely with the code / feature that I’m working on.
+11. Practicing TDD both for Unit and Integration Testing whenever it fits nicely with the code / feature that I’m working on.
 Considering tests as design tools and relying on those tests to dictate what code you need to write is a very interesting idea.
 This approach works pretty well for me when writing core business logic of my applications and not so when writing boilerplate framework specific code.
 It’s always fun to gradually convert those red tests to green though, just like checking items on a to do list.

-* We're also actively working on a mobile application for Android devices.
+12. We're also actively working on a mobile application for Android devices.
 Using Xamarin, C# and Nancy.
-This is a WebView centric Android application where interviewers can run interviews on Android devices out in the field and synchronize the data they collected with the back­end when they have connection. iOS and Windows Phone will probably be our next stops.
+This is a WebView centric Android application where interviewers can run interviews on Android devices out in the field and synchronize the data they collected with the back-end when they have connection. iOS and Windows Phone will probably be our next stops.

+13. Apart from mobile revolution, market research is recently also affected heavily by Social Media.
+I’ve worked on extending company's existing products with social media extensions.
+I’ve built two extension applications targeting Facebook and Twitter platforms.
+I’ve got experience with various aspects of these development platforms.

 <h2 class="title">2007 - 2011</h2>